velodrome-finance/contracts/README.md

 # Velodrome

-This repo contains the contracts for Velodrome Finance, an AMM on Optimism inspired by Solidly.
+V2 contracts for Velodrome Finance, an AMM on Optimism inspired by Solidly.

 See `SPECIFICATION.md` for more detail.